sebhaugeto/FIONA-reporting/Readme.md

 7. Celebrate 🎉

 #Technologies

 This project is built with: frustration with terrible technical and overall communication clarity in the existing FINOA documentation.

 #Contributions

 Contributions are welcome!
 Please feel free to submit a PR or open an issue.

 #License

-Open source, let's learn together!
+Open source, let's learn together ❤️